docker/compose/docs/extends.md

     db:
       image: postgres

-#### Example use case
+### Example use case

 Extending an individual service is useful when you have multiple services that have a common configuration.
-In this example we have a composition that with a web application and a queue worker.
+The example below is a composition with two services: a web application and a queue worker.
 Both services use the same codebase and share many configuration options.

-In a **common.yml** we'll define the common configuration:
+In a **common.yml** we define the common configuration:

     app:
       build: .